GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

    If set, skip cards from lists whose name is present in ``trello.exclude_lists``.

-.. describe:: trello.only_if_assigned

-   Set to a Trello username to only pull the cards this user is a member of.

 .. describe:: trello.import_labels_as_tags

    A boolean that indicate whether the Trello labels should be imported as tags